amrqura/Zendesk-ml-interview/README.md

 and then paste your huggingface token

 # Experiment Design
-Design test cases to evaluate chatbot behavior:
+I have written several  test cases to evaluate chatbot behavior:

 * `test_app.py` is the test cases that handles testing quantitative and/or qualitative metrics here are the metrics that we will test